Senior Software Engineer · Full-stack · KL, MY

 Eight years.
 Real production.
 Real users.

-Enterprise systems, SaaS products, and internal tools — owned end-to-end across frontend, backend, and infrastructure.
+Enterprise systems, SaaS products, and internal tools.
+Frontend, backend, and infrastructure.

 8+ yrs